Wednesday, July 26th, 2023, 1500-1940

 Just as I was about to leave the campground, I started chatting with the Dutch couple again, Berry and Marissa.
 They shared fresh ground coffee and their breakfast with me, which was so nice.
 They had a rental car, so an Ashland trail angel had loaned them some extra things like a cooler and coffee making set.
 Berry was taking a break from the PCT because he had plantar fasciitis…and he was also a physical therapist, so he knew his body.
 It was so nice to be in the company of other hikers again, and we could have chatted about the trail all day.
 But I had lots to get done, as I outlined to them.
 The trail always provides, because at the mention of a fuel canister, they pulled out a new one to give to me.
 I tried to give them money for it but they wouldn’t take it.
 They simply wanted to repay all the trail magic they had received.
 I thought about the pile of canisters currently sitting in my closet at home, which I kept on hand to give to Florida Trail hikers when they got to Miami.
 So I was a part of the circle.

 Because I was so short on time, the couple offered to drive me into town.
 I actually could have bypassed the whole kayaking thing and gotten a ride with them all the way to Crescent City, as they were going to see the redwoods.
-But I love kayaking and wanted to walk the beach to Crescent City.
+But I loved kayaking and wanted to walk the beach to Crescent City.
 I sure cheated the hell out of the last road walk and finish of the OCT, though.
 After thinking about it overnight, I figured I probably wouldn’t have enough time to road walk to the Smith River before the tour began, so I accepted Carl’s offer to pick me up in town and visit the farmer’s market.
 My only condition was that we stop at the Chrissy State Park visitor center so that I could take my OCT finisher picture there.
 It’s the unofficial spot, since there’s no signpost or memorial at the southern OCT terminus.

 Arriving the terminus by car was the most unceremonious and disingenuous way to finish the OCT.
 I actually felt pretty bad about it.
 But I rationalized that 1.
 It wasn’t the end or even halfway point of my overall hike, 2.
 I was making up the miles with all the bonus beach and coast walking I planned in California, and 3.
 I had probably walked more OCT miles than most other hikers I’d met and the accomplishment deserved some recognition.
 Plus, my priority this day was to be in alignment with the kayak logistics.
 You do what you gotta do.

 I ran inside the visitor’s center and quickly signed the registrar and got my picture taken.
 The ladies were so nice and excited to see me.
 I noted that the last hiker to sign in was 4 days before me.
 The visitor’s center was really nice, consistent with Oregon’s beautiful interpretive signage placed all along the coast.
-I was going to miss reading those signs ever day.
+I was going to miss reading those signs every day.
 I cajoled Carl into also stopping at the CA border so I could get my “Welcome to California!” picture.
 We made it back to his place just in time to welcome his clients for the tour: Judy, Meryl, Carol and Gail.
 Having worked as a kayak guide myself, I kind of jumped into the role again, introducing myself and helping Carl load boats and organize gear.
 He was charging me a very reasonable price, basically just for the shuttle, so the least I could do was help out as best as I could.
-Actually, I love being a kayak guide, so I was happy to do it.
+Actually, I loved being a kayak guide, so I was happy to do it.

 The 4 lovely ladies were all high school classmates only a few years short of their 60th reunion!
 One had paddled before but the others were all new to the sport.
 Meryl was the most apprehensive and preferred a tandem, while everyone else was leaning towards singles.
 So I offered to paddle with her, which worked out perfect since I would be departing early and Carl could just fill in my spot, towing his single back across the river.
 The tandem also had just enough room for my pack.
 I put it in a trashbag to protect it from splashes and prayed we didn’t capsize, since I didn’t bother to fully waterproof it.